socomsystems/documentation/user_manual/webinterface.rst

      :scale: 75%
      :alt: The main Files view.

-The Nextcloud user interface contains the following fields and functions:
+The cyfrSpaces user interface contains the following fields and functions:

 * **Apps Selection Menu** (1): Located in the upper left corner, you'll find all your apps which are available on your instance of Nextcloud.
 Clicking on an